Whiskey Tour of Oregon’s Tualatin Valley

-Tigard’s Indio Spirits is the veteran distiller of the bunch, as it’s been making craft spirits for more than a decade.
+Tigard’s Rose City Distilling is the veteran distiller of the bunch, as it’s been making craft spirits for more than a decade.
 The tasting room offers a variety of whiskeys, including the popular Snake River Stampede Small Batch, a blend of aged Canadian whiskey finished in sherry barrels for six months.

 Bootleggers Whiskey Bar

 Tucked into quaint old town Beaverton is a bar that looks like a blast from the past.
 Bootleggers Whiskey Bar models itself after the drinking holes of the prohibition era.
 The dark interior is perfect for a happy hour on a gray day.
 As you may have guessed, the extensive whiskey offerings are perfect for a slow sip or mixed into an old-timey cocktail recipe.